-Amount of purchase Sales charge as a % of offering price Sales charge as a % of net amount invested Less than \$100,000 4.50% 5.13% \$100,000 but less than \$250,000 3.50% 4.00% \$250,000 but less than \$500,000 2.50% 3.00% \$500,000 but less than \$1 million 2.00% 2.44% \$1 million or more none none
+Sales charge as a % Sales charge as a % Amount of purchase of offering price of net amount invested Less than \$100,000 4.50% 5.13% \$100,000 but less than \$250,000 3.50% 4.00% \$250,000 but less than \$500,000 2.50% 3.00% \$500,000 but less than \$1 million 2.00% 2.44% \$1 million or more none none

-There is no front-end sales charge when you purchase \$1 million or more of Class A shares.
-However, if the Distributor paid your financial intermediary a commission on your purchase of \$1 million or more Class A shares, for shares purchased prior to July 1, 2020, you will have to pay a Limited CDSC of 1.00% if you redeem these shares within the first year after your purchase and 0.50% if you redeem these shares within the second year; and for shares purchased on or after July 1, 2020, you will have to pay a Limited CDSC of 1.00% if you redeem these shares within the 18 months after your purchase, unless a specific waiver of the Limited CDSC applies.
+\ There is no front-end sales charge when you purchase \$1 million or more of Class A shares.
+However, if the Distributor paid your financial intermediary a commission on your purchase of \$1 million or more Class A shares, for shares purchased prior to July 1, 2020, you will have to pay a Limited CDSC of 1.00% if you redeem these shares within the first year after your purchase and 0.50% if you redeem these shares within the 18 months after your purchase, unless a specific waiver of the Limited CDSC applies.
 The Limited CDSC will be paid to the Distributor and will be assessed on an amount equal to the lesser of: (1) the NAV at the time the Class A shares being redeemed were purchased; or (2) the NAV of such Class A shares at the time of redemption.
-For purposes of this formula, the "NAV at the time of purchase" will be the NAV at purchase of the Class A shares are later exchanged for shares of another Delaware Fund and, in the event of an exchange of Class A shares, the "NAV of such shares at the time of redemption" will be the NAV of the shares acquired in the exchange.
+For purposes of this formula, the "NAV at the time of purchase" will be the NAV at purchase of the Class A shares even if those shares are later exchanged for shares of another Delaware Fund and, in the event of an exchange of Class A shares, the "NAV of such shares at the time of redemption" will be the NAV of the shares acquired in the exchange.
 In determining whether a Limited CDSC is payable, it will be assumed that shares not subject to the Limited CDSC are the first redeemed followed by other shares held for the longest period of time.
 See "Dealer compensation" below for a description of the dealer commission that is paid.